Cold Chain Security

 Gap 6: Missing FSMA temperature excursion procedures

-Fix: FSMA-aligned temperature excursion SOP covering thresholds by cargo class, immediate response actions, customer notification timeline, technical investigation protocol, cargo disposition decision tree, documentation requirements, and corrective action follow-up.
-Test the SOP annually with a tabletop exercise.
+Fix: An FSMA-aligned excursion SOP that covers thresholds per cargo class, immediate actions, customer notification timing, technical investigation, cargo disposition decision tree, documentation, and follow-up.
+Run a tabletop on it once a year.

 Gap 7: Undefined incident escalation paths